-- 2. To enable API access for the Kraken, check the Enable checkbox. - 3.
+- 2. To enable REST API v1 access for the Kraken, check the Enable checkbox. - 3.
 To generate a key pair, click Change Key/Secret.
 The key and secret pair are now displayed/ updated and may be shared with developers of third party applications. - 4.
-If you checked or cleared the Enable REST API checkbox, click Apply.
+If you checked or cleared the Enable REST API v1 checkbox, click Apply.